 Peripheral blood smear showing severe myeloid leukocytosis resulting from targeted "knock-in" expression of the HIP1/PDGFβR and the t(8;21)-associated AML1-ETO oncogenic fusion proteins in mouse bone marrow.
 Click to enlarge.

-The lab is also focusing on HIP1 and HIP1r and their roles in tumorigenesis, hematopoiesis, and clathrin trafficking.
+The lab is also works on the roles of HIP1 and HIP1r in tumorigenesis, hematopoiesis, and clathrin trafficking.
 We have found that, although HIP1 is expressed in some normal epithelial tissues, its expression is restricted to the colon and prostate neoplastic epithelia and not expressed in normal colon and prostate epithelia.
 We have evaluated the clinical implications of this in prostate cancer patients and found that HIP1 expression is a strong marker of tumor progression (Rao et al., 2002,, J Clin Invest).
 The mechanism of how HIP1 may promote tumorigenesis and progression is not known.
 However, we have shown that its expression is necessary in some cells to survive, that it directly transforms NIH/3T3 cells and that the transformed cells have altered levels of multiple growth factor receptors (GFRs) (Rao et al., 2003, Cancer Cell).

 Expression of HIP1 is also found in multiple cell types that show no overt phenotypes as a result of the HIP1's deletion.
 We therefore suspect that some lost HIP1 functions can be compensated for by expression of HIP1r, which is also expressed in multiple tissue types.
 The lab has generated compound HIP1r/HIP1 deficient mice to test the latter hypothesis and found that although the HIP1r deficient mice alone are normal, loss of HIPr drastically accelerates the HIP1 deficient phenotype and the mice die by 4 months of age (Bradley, et al. 2007, Hum.
 Mol.
 Genetics).
-Although HIP1 and HIP1r clearly function in the same cellular pathway we have found that, in contrast to HIP1, HIP1r is not elevated in primary cancers!
+Although HIP1 and HIP1r clearly function in the same cellular pathway we have found that, in contrast to HIP1, HIP1r expression is not altered in primary cancers.